Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Slide11](Slide11.png)

-In this presentation we are going to focus on the portal/repository architecture more than on the ATAP notebook side of things.
+In this presentation, we are going to focus on the portal/repository architecture more than on the ATAP notebook side of things.
 We know that we will be using (at least) the SWAN Jupyter notebook service perceived by AARNet but we are still scoping how notebooks will be made portable between